Universal Orlando Discounts and Deals

 CheapTickets and Orbitz only offer “room-only” reservations.
 When you check out, they will typically offer you park tickets as an upsell, but typically you can get better ticket prices from other vendors.
 Be sure to compare prices before you throw those tickets into the cart.
 If you want to book a Universal Vacation Package with tickets, hotel and optional dining plan, you’ll want to use a full-service travel agent.

-Note that while CheapTickets often has a slightly better percentage discount, Orbitz has their Orbitz Rewards program that rebates up to 5% of your booking cost back as “Orbucks” you can use for future travel.
+Note that while CheapTickets often has a slightly better percentage discount, Orbitz has their Orbitz Rewards program that rebates 1%-5% of your booking cost back as “Orbucks” you can use for future travel.
 This can make the Orbitz deal come out ahead, if you can use the Orbucks before they expire.

 For both sites, to find the Universal hotels, put “Universal Orlando” in the location box, and select 3-star or higher hotels.
 Usually the three deluxe hotels will be first in the list, but you may need to scroll down to find Cabana Bay.